 - Our COVID-19 Therapies Quick Guide (PDF) provides an overview of treatments | Available in additional languages

 COVID-19 treatments/medications are not a substitute for prevention.
 It is still recommended that everyone who is eligible get vaccinated, remain up to date, and take steps to prevent the spread of COVID-19.

-The Test to Treat program can provide access to lifesaving COVID-19 treatments.
-If you test positive within five days of experiencing COVID-19 symptoms, you can meet with a health care provider and if eligible, get a prescription for an oral antiviral treatment and have that prescription filled—all at one location.
+The Test to Treat program can provide faster, easier access to lifesaving COVID-19 treatments.
+If you test positive within five days of experiencing COVID-19 symptoms, or have COVID-19 symptoms and are a close contact of someone recently diagnosed with COVID-19, such as a family member, you can meet with a healthcare provider (either on-site or virtually through telehealth), and if eligible, get a prescription for an oral antiviral treatment and have that prescription filled—all at one location.
 This service is available for uninsured patients with no out-of-pocket costs at participating locations.

 If you are interested in visiting a physical location to find out if you are eligible for treatment, visit the Test to Treat locator site to find a location near you.